 The recommended oil change interval is based on operating conditions, speeds and loads.
-Limited service applications may allow the recommended interval to be increased.
-Severe applications may require the recommended interval to be reduced.
+Limited service applications may allow the recommended interval to increase.
+Severe applications may require the recommended interval to reduce.
 For more information, contact a Dana/Eaton service representative.